 OPERATING continued . . .
+SERVICE HINTS

-- When adding fuel be careful not to hit, bump or damage the ceramic baffle board located at the top of the firebox. - 3.
+- When adding fuel be careful not to hit or bump the ceramic baffle board located at the top of the firebox. - 3.
 Add fuel being careful not to overload or over fire the stove. - 4.
 When adding fuel be careful not to smother the fire.
 Do not build fires against glass and make sure the coal bed does not obstruct the air inlet.
-Do not load fuel to a height or in such a manner that it creates a hazard when opening the door. - 5.
+Do not add fuel to such a height or in such manner that it creates a hazard when opening the door. - 5.
 Close the feed door and secure tightly. - 6.
 Adjust the air inlet control as described above. - 7.
 Empty ashes regularly.
 Do not allow ashes to pile up (see Safety Instructions #14 on page 2.) - 8.
 Properly dispose of hot ashes (see Safety Instructions, item #14 on page 2.) - Do not over fire the stove (over firing is when any part of the stove exterior or chimney connections glow).